Skip to contents

 A logical vector with the availability status of the individuals (i.e. FALSE = not available, TRUE = available, NA = unknown).

-A logical vector with the affection status of the individuals (i.e. FALSE = alive, TRUE = dead, NA = unknown).
+A logical vector with the asymptomatic status of the individuals.
+An asymptomatic individual being an individual clinically unaffected at this time but could later exhibit symptoms. (i.e. FALSE = not asymptomatic, TRUE = asymptomatic, NA = unknown).

-A logical vector with the sterilisation status of the individuals (i.e. FALSE = not sterilised, TRUE = sterilised, NA = unknown).
+A logical vector with the adopted status of the individuals. (i.e. FALSE = not adopted, TRUE = adopted, NA = unknown).

 rel_df